zoffixznet/perl6.party/post/Intro-Into-Perl6-Regexes-and-Grammars-Perl-6-Talk--Slides-Recording.md

-%% title: Talk Slides and Recording: "Intro Into Perl 6 Regexes and Grammars Perl 6"
+%% title: Talk Slides and Recording: "Intro Into Perl 6 Regexes and Grammars"
 %% date: 2018-07-29
 %% desc: Overview of Perl 6's novel regex syntax and grammars